Learn about the basics and potential considerations of adding DAFs to your giving plan

-Are you looking for ways to streamline your approach to pursuing philanthropic goals?
-Donor-advised funds, also known as DAFs, offer a middle ground between participating in simple “checkbook charity” and starting your own foundation.
+Are you looking for ways to streamline your approach to pursuing your philanthropic goals?
+Donor-advised funds, also known as DAFs, can offer a middle ground between participating in simple “checkbook charity” and starting your own foundation.

 Donor-advised funds are often considered smaller and nimbler cousins of private foundations.
 They offer many of the benefits of foundations, including the ability to: